ChrisFlannagan/post-loop-block/README.md

 This WordPress plugin generates a new custom block for the Gutenberg editor.
 The purpose of the block is to allow a page editor the ability to display a post loop with previous and forward page navigation.
 It also gives the ability to set how many posts are in the loop per page.

 This was a learning project.
 I haven't built a completely custom block yet, only toyed around and provided support for other blocks.
-Was really cool diving into the Gute's API and doing some JS work I haven't dealth with in a while.
+Was really cool diving into the Gute's API and doing some JS work I haven't dealt with in a while.

 ### ===== Dev Notes =====